diegojromerolopez/diegojromerolopez.github.io/content/en/post/2021-01-17-ethical-issues-of-ai.md

 # Computers rule the world
-In a world were corporations can access to/obtain big datasets, and are using massively machine learning to take decissions, we have to make sure there is no harm done to the society.
+In a world were corporations can access to/obtain big datasets, and are using massively machine learning to take decisions, we have to make sure there is no harm done to the society.
 As AI is more ubiquitous we have to make sure a minimal rules are laid out in the field to avoid discrimination, to keep